Frequently asked questions

 What is ILF neurofeedback?

-ILF (Infra-Low Frequency) neurofeedback supports nervous-system regulation using very slow training frequencies.
+ILF stands for Infra-Low Frequency neurofeedback.
+It is a form of neurofeedback that supports nervous-system regulation using very slow training frequencies.

 Where does ILF neurofeedback take place?